Liskeard railway station: Later history

 The Cornwall Railway was amalgamated into the Great Western Railway on 1 July 1889 and the Liskeard and Looe Railway did the same on 1 January 1923.
 The Great Western Railway was nationalised into British Railways from 1 January 1948 which was then privatised in the 1990s.

-The station was modernised in 2004.
-A brick extension to the original Brunel-designed building was replaced by a light and airy glass structure.
+The station was modernised in 2004-2005, with much of the redevelopment being funded by the European Regional Development Fund.
+A brick extension to the original Brunel-designed building was replaced by a light and airy glass structure and improvements were made to the ticket office, toilets and cafe.
 This work was entered into annual National Railway Heritage Awards in 2005 and won the Network Rail Partnership Award.

 Accidents and incidents

-Two unusual accidents have occurred at Liskeard due to its elevated position.
+Two accidents have occurred at Liskeard due to its elevated position.
 No one was hurt in either incident.

 In April 1863 a goods train was incorrectly sent into a siding where it collided with some wagons standing there.
 The impact sent these through the buffer stop and over the edge of the embankment.

 On 15 June 1906, five empty carriages ran away from the branch platform during shunting operations.
 They ran down the gradient to Coombe Junction and along the line to Moorswater where they ran into the shed, knocking down the shed wall.